 For each of the following categories, a group of experienced industry professionals came together to work with medical experts and our county staff to develop proposed protocols for reopening in these specialized areas: restaurants (dining in), hotels and accommodations and pools.
 In each of these areas, discussions were lengthy, in order to fully consider the broad and unique challenges that must be addressed.
 Again, these proposed protocols are informed by best practices and a wealth of experience.
 These protocols were further reviewed by medical and industry experts taking into account international experience and best practices as different jurisdictions have moved through the phases of the COVID19 pandemic.
+For the specific industries listed below, in addition to the guidelines included, all industries must follow the guidelines on page 10.
 You may wish to enforce more stringent guidelines or procedures.